Acacia effusa: Description

 Acacia effusa is a low, dense, spreading, somewhat sticky shrub that typically grows to a height of up to 1 m and has grey or greyish red, minni ritchi bark.
 Its branchlets are terete and covered with dense woolly hairs, but become glabrous as they mature.
 The phyllodes are ascending, oblong to narrowly elliptic, 9–15 mm long and 3–7 mm wide with a prominent midvein.
 The flowers are bright golden yellow and borne in spikes 10–18 mm long, increasing to 25 mm long in the fruiting stage.
 Flowering occurs from May to September, and the pods are curved to coiled, sometimes twisted, up to 85 mm long, 5.5–7.5 mm wide, leathery and glabrous.
 The seeds are round to very broadly elliptic, 3–5 mm long and dark tan.

 Taxonomy and naming

 Acacia effusa was first formally described in 1982 by the botanist Bruce Maslin in the journal Nuytsia from specimens collected 6 km north of Marandoo (which is situated just south of Mount Bruce) on the road to Tom Price.
 The specific epithet (effusa) "refers to the characteristic wide-spreading growth habit of this species".
-The common name (Punurunha minni ritchi) is derived from the Kurrama language name for Mount Bruce, and "the term minni ritchi, which decribes the habit of the bark to shed in long, curling strips".
+The common name (Punurunha minni ritchi) is derived from the Kurrama language name for Mount Bruce, and "the term minni ritchi, which describes the habit of the bark to shed in long, curling strips".